 Instead, consider value as having energy to thrive at work and in your personal life.
-Like many leaders and sales representatives, what may surprise you most is the change in your confidence at work, which stems from gaining control of your health and feeling good about how you look in your business attire.
+Like many leaders and sales representatives, what may surprise you most is the change in your confidence at work, which stems from gaining control of your health and feeling good in your business attire.

 When it comes to eating out I personally live by the following philosophy or mantra:

 “When on your own eat your best, for social fun have the rest.”

 It is more difficult (and certainly less fun) to make really healthy choices with your family on Friday pizza night, when going out for lunch with coworkers or for date night with your sweetie.

 When you are on your own go for the nerdy nutritious choices.
 This means for your everyday workday breakfast, mid-afternoon snack on-the-go, eat your best.